FletchMcKee/liquid/docs/liquidscope.md

 You can also apply this effect while setting `refraction` or `curve` to 0f if you only want a blur effect.
 Any value below 0.dp is ignored.

 This property is no-op on Android 11 and lower.
-!!! note
-    This is the most expensive property in the LiquidScope as it creates extras RuntimeShaders to achieve the blur effect.

 <div align="center">
   <img